 Surfactant Chaperones

 Mechanical trauma, elevated temperatures, freezing, shock waves (i.e. thunder), electrical shock, etc., can cause cell death by disrupting cell membranes.
 Victims of falls, burns, motor vehicle accidents, military explosive devices, frostbite and other everyday forms of human trauma suffer tissue loss as a result.
 Cell membranes are also vulnerable to chemical damage by highly reactive forms of oxygen called free radicals.
 Free radicals are produced inside cells during ATP production and have a basic role in cell function.
 At high concentrations, however, free radicals damage proteins, DNA and lipid membranes.
 Excess generation of free radicals occurs in conditions such as myocardial infarction and stroke, two very common causes of death and disability.
 Ionizing radiation also generates more free radicals than exposed cells can tolerate.
-Sources of damaging radiation range from sunlight to nuclear power complications such as the Chernobyl accident.
+Sources of damaging radiation range from solar flare exposure during low earth orbit travel to nuclear explosive device detonation.

 In summary, loss of cell membrane structural integrity results from all forms of trauma as well as from the most common fatal and disabling diseases such as myocardial infarction and stroke.
 Collectively, these conditions represent the principal cause of injury and death in humans.
 Thus, a safe, practical, and effective pharmaceutical strategy to restore membrane function would have a widespread impact on human disease to an extent unparalleled since the development of antibiotics.